jingyu9575/remap-omen-key/README.md

 ## Guide

-First, the driver "HP System Event Utility" must be installed.
+First, the driver "HP System Event Utility" (with `HPMSGSVC.exe`) must be installed.

 Download [send-home.exe](https://github.com/jingyu9575/remap-omen-key/releases) and put it in a fixed location.